Stephen Ojiambo Wandera, PhD

 Email: stephen.wandera@mak.ac.ug

-Office Location: Mathematics Building, First Floor, Room 106
+Office Location: Mathematics Building, First Floor, Room 102

 Biography

-Stephen Ojiambo Wandera (PhD) is a Gerontologist, Demographer / Population Scientist.
-He is a Lecturer and Chair of the Department of Population Studies, Makerere University, Kampala, Uganda (2006 – Present).
 He was a Postdoctoral Research Fellow of Fogarty International Centre of the NIH (2019-2021), and an Honorary Lecturer at the University of the Witwatersrand (2018-2021).
-Previously, he was a Postdoctoral Research Fellow of ICAP at Columbia University, Pretoria South Africa and the University of the Witwatersrand, Johannesburg, South Africa (2016-2017).
+He was a Postdoctoral Research Fellow of ICAP at Columbia University, Pretoria, South Africa, and the University of the Witwatersrand, Johannesburg, South Africa (2016-2017).
 He is a CARTA Cohort 2 graduate (2012-2016).

 Among women and children, he has investigated violence against women and children and Parent-Child Communication about sexual and reproductive health.
-In future, he wants to investigate violence against men and boys.
+In the future, he wants to investigate violence against men and boys.
 Also, he wants to use experimental studies to design interventions for addressing violence against women and children.

 Education